Skip to content

 • ❌ Too detailed: Lab tech labels the sample (we will get into deep, user-specific, behaviors with other artifacts)

-• Mapping systems or roles instead of flows
+• Just mapping systems or roles instead of flows

 • Failing to include voices from the edges (e.g., QA, Ops, Compliance)